The \'etale symmetric K\"unneth theorem: Homological localizations of pro-spaces

 \begin{proof} Finite colimits are universal in $\Pro(\scr S)$, \ie, are preserved by any base change (since pushouts and pullbacks can be computed levelwise).
 The result follows using that $L_R$ preserves finite products. \end{proof}

-\begin{remark} If $\scr X$ is an $\infty$-topos, it is clear that the geometric morphism $\scr X^\wedge\to\scr X$ induces an equivalence of pro-truncated shapes, and \textit{a fortiori} also of $R$-local and $R$-profinite shapes for any commutative ring $R$. \end{remark}
+\begin{remark} Let $\scr X$ be an $\infty$-topos and let $\scr X^\wedge$ be its hypercompletion.
+The geometric morphism $\scr X^\wedge\to\scr X$ induces an equivalence of pro-truncated shapes (since truncated objects are hypercomplete \cite[Lemma 6.5.2.9]{HTT}), and \textit{a fortiori} also of $R$-local and $R$-profinite shapes for any commutative ring $R$. \end{remark}

 \begin{remark} Let $l$ be a prime number.
 The Bockstein long exact sequences show that any $\Z/l$-cohomological equivalence is also a $\Z/l^n$-cohomological equivalence for all $n\geq 1$.
 In particular, if $\scr X$ is an $\infty$-topos, its $\Z/l$-profinite shape $L^{\Z/l}\Pi_\infty\scr X$ remembers the cohomology of $\scr X$ with $l$-adic coefficients. \end{remark}